Winx Club | Female Friendship and Empowerment in a Magical World

 These magical artifacts echo the seven Horcruxes Harry, Ron, and Hermione had to find to defeat Voldemort.

 Lastly, both series unfold in a boarding school setting.
-Students not only attend classes and live together but also grow up together and enhance their magical powers.
+Students not only attend classes and live together, but also grow up together and enhance their magical powers.
 Professors from both Alfea and Hogwarts protected their castles with spells.
 Both castles are situated in the outdoors and near a lake.

 It is a TV show based on the Winx Club cartoon.
-The title is a pun: in Italian Fate means fairies.
-The story is set in a boarding school in the Otherworld where Bloom (Abigail Cowen), Stella (Hannah van der Westhuysen), Aisha/Layla (Precious Mustapha), Terra (Eliot Salt) and Musa (Elisha Applebaum) enroll in order to study Magic.
+The title is a pun: in Italian, Fate means fairies.
+The story is set in a boarding school in the Otherworld where Bloom (Abigail Cowen), Stella (Hannah van der Westhuysen), Aisha/Layla (Precious Mustapha), Terra (Eliot Salt), and Musa (Elisha Applebaum) enroll in order to study Magic.
 All of them share an apartment inside the castle, and their communal room is called Winx.

-It is not a live-action, as there are many differences compared to the original story: Flora is missing in the first season and there is no mention of Tecna.
-The story is darker, many adult elements are presented, such as weed, making out and sex.
+It is not a live-action adaptation, as there are many differences from the original story: Flora is missing from the first season, and there is no mention of Tecna.
+The story is darker, and many adult elements are presented, such as weed, making out, and sex.
+It is a TV show for children who loved the cartoon when they were younger, but now they prefer a more realistic, teenage version.

 Tag